kubeflow/website/content/docs/fairing/install-fairing.md

 ### Docker setup

-You need to have Docker installed to use Kubeflow Fairing.
-Kubeflow Fairing packages your code as a docker image and executes it in a remote cluster.
-To check if your local Docker daemon is running, run the following command:
+Kubeflow Fairing uses Docker to package your code.
+Run the following command to verify if Docker is installed and running:

 ```bash
 docker ps